xaslilac/weave/documents/api.md

 ```
 $ myWeaveApp --aww-heck-yes: logs 'aww heck yes' if weave is loaded fully
 $ myWeaveApp --weave-verbose: weave will log all the things
-$ myWeaveApp --enable-repl: will enable a command line repl
+$ myWeaveApp --enable-weave-repl: will enable a command line repl
-$ myWeaveApp --enable-web-instruments: will allow calls to weave.attachInstruments
+$ myWeaveApp --enable-weave-instruments: will allow calls to weave.attachInstruments
-$ myWeaveApp --enable-web-socket: will enable weave.WebSocket and weave.WebSocketConnection classes

 weave.version: versionNumber
 weave.servers: { port: server.. }